S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-lab-report-discussion-sections.md

 ## **Error 3/3**
 ### *The Error:* Forgetting to Have a Watertight Narrative (Being a Bit ‘Leaky’)

 Your Discussion Section is not an island after the Results Section.
-It needs to fit together with not just the Results, but the Introduction and Method Sections as well.
+It needs to fit together with not just the Results, but the Introduction and Methods Sections as well.

-People sometimes don’t even mention the information mentioned in the Introduction.
+People sometimes don’t even mention the information in the Introduction.
 If you cited studies saying that cats can’t jump backwards, and you’ve just discovered a cat that can jump backwards, you _absolutely_ need to be citing those previously mentioned studies and start discussing why you got different results.

 If there’s a citation in the Introduction, there’s a high likelihood that it will be mentioned again in the Discussion Section.
 This is normal, and quite expected.

 The narrative can also go a bit funny when the Methods Section is forgotten.
-Students can occasionally come up with limitations about an area of research or a general idea, or start evaluating other people’s studies, yet they don’t even evaluate their own study.
+Students can occasionally come up with limitations about an area of research or a general idea, or start evaluating other people’s studies, yet they don’t evaluate their own study.

 The Results can also be forgotten in the Discussion Section, believe it or not.
 It is sometimes the case that students will be so caught up in evaluating their study that they forget to really interpret what was found in the Results.